-- Do you know that in 2016, shoppers planned to spend 51% of their holiday shopping budget online?
+- Did you know that in 2016, shoppers planned to spend 51% of their holiday shopping budget online?

 - And that the 2017 Holiday season was the first to break $100 billion in online sales?

-- In 2018, the November “sales Holiday weekend” had a significant year-over-year growth in revenue: From Thanksgiving to Cyber Monday Americans spent $24.2 billion.
-Last year they spent only $20.04 billion in the same period.
+- In 2018, the November “sales Holiday weekend” had significant year-over-year growth in revenue: From Thanksgiving to Cyber Monday, Americans spent $24.2 billion.
+The year before that, they spent only $20.04 billion in the same period.

 If you do the math, you will see that we are in the middle of the buying madness.
 People will spend $50-70 billion in the next two weeks, mainly purchasing online, and a significant portion of the deals will involve a promotional email.
 The majority of the emails will be read on a mobile device, and according to Google, Forbes, Litmus, and basically everyone in email marketing, the most effective email design tactics is personalization.